 - In a large bowl, mix the dry ingredients (flour, cocoa powder, baking soda, salt).

-- In a stand mixer or hand electric mixer, beat butter and both sugars until well blended.
-Add the egg, 2 teaspoons of water, vanilla, and instant coffee granules.
+- In a stand mixer, or in a large bowl using a hand electric mixer, beat butter and both sugars until well blended.

-- Once the wet ingredients are well blended, add in the flour mixture.
-Beat for just a minute, until dry ingredients are just incorporated, and then add the semi-sweet chocolate chips and the white chocolate chips.
+- Once the wet ingredients are well blended, gradually add in the flour mixture.
+Beat for just a minute, until dry ingredients are just incorporated, and then fold in the semi-sweet chocolate chips and the dark chocolate chips.

-- Using about one tablespoon of dough per cookie, drop dough onto two baking sheets lined with parchment paper or Silpats.
+- Using about one tablespoon of dough per cookie, drop dough onto the prepared baking sheets

 - Bake at 325 degrees for 9-11 minutes.